Central Coast Community Energy Choices

 How does Central Coast Community Energy procure power, and where does it come from?

-Central Coast Community Energy procures energy from clean and renewable sources such as solar, wind, geothermal, and biomass.
+Central Coast Community Energy (3CE) procures energy from clean and renewable sources such as solar, wind, geothermal, and biomass.
 The projects that produce our electricity are located in California and along the western grid.
 The exact proportion of each varies based on demand and availability.
-Central Coast Community Energy has short and long-term contracts with a variety of power suppliers to meet our community’s energy needs.
+3CE has short and long-term contracts with a variety of power suppliers to meet our community’s energy needs.
 Most of Central Coast Community Energy’s long-term power contracts will be from CA sources.
-Central Coast Community Energy provides detailed information about its power supply resources in its annual Power Content Label.
-CCEs negotiate the purchase of electricity on the open market by entering into power purchase agreements with energy providers.
+3CE provides detailed information about its power supply resources in its annual Power Content Label.
+Community Choice Aggregators (CCAs) negotiate the purchase of electricity on the open market by entering into power purchase agreements with energy providers.
 All generated energy is identified by certificates guaranteeing the type of energy and location of production.
-CCEs also enter into contracts with investor-owned utilities to transmit the electricity that the CCE buys over the private utilities’ transmission lines.
-Learn more here.
+CCAs also enter into contracts with investor-owned utilities to transmit the electricity that the CCA buys over the private utilities’ transmission lines.

 What is Community Choice Energy?

 In response to the effects of energy deregulation in 1997 and the energy crisis that followed in 2000-2001, Assembly Bill 117 was passed by the CA Legislature in 2002 to establish Community Choice Aggregation (CCA), also known as Community Choice Energy (CCE).
 CCE is a new way for California communities to provide residents and businesses with a choice of electric providers and sources of electricity.
 The CCE model enables communities to purchase their own electricity and divert excess revenues to local community investment rather than to shareholders of investor-owned utilities.
 There are currently 24 operational CCEs throughout the state, with many more communities forming their programs.
 For more information, please visit cal-cca.org

 When did Central Coast Community Energy begin serving customers?